Buying a Phone Through Your Business in the UK: Save 20%+ on Tax in 2025/26

 - No BIK exemption — personal contracts don’t qualify for the tax-free phone benefit.

-- Data security risks — personal devices may lack the security controls needed for business data.
+- Data security risks — personal devices may lack the security controls needed for business data, which is increasingly important under UK GDPR requirements.

 - Work-life boundary issues — without a separate number, you’re always “on call.”